Alvis Stalwart: Project vehicles

 PV 2, or Project Vehicle 2 took note of the MOD fording trials at Instow - and noted the roof hatch being used to access the cab.

-The first version of PV 2 had a sliding hatch, and full length single skin sideboards.
+The first version of PV 2 had a sliding hatch, and full-length single-skin sideboards.
 The exhaust was also at the back of the cab.
+Numerous obvious modifications were made to PV 2, with the last one being the installation of a Hiab crane.